Raheel7/easy-generator-test/README.md

-# Full-Stack Application with React and NestJS
+# Easy Generator test Application with React and NestJS

 This project is a full-stack web application that includes user authentication with JWT.
 The front-end is built with React and TypeScript, using Tailwind CSS for styling.
 The back-end is built with NestJS and MongoDB, using Mongoose as the ORM.